-Category Students Requiring Moderate Behaviour Supports or Students with Mental Illness Students Requiring Intensive Behaviour Interventions or Students with Serious Mental Illness (Special Education Funding Supplement) Assessment Criteria Related to Student Must have documentation of a behavioural, mental health and/or psychological assessment which indicates needs related to behaviour or mental illness Demonstrate aggression, hyperactivity, delinquency, substance abuse, effects of child abuse or neglect, anxiety, stress related disorders, depression, etc. Severity of the behaviour or condition has disruptive effect on classroom learning, social relations, or personal adjustment Behaviour exists over extended time and in more than one setting Regular in-class strategies not sufficient to support behaviour needs of student; beyond common disciplinary interventions Rule out other conditions which may be contributing to the behaviour (for example, side effects of medication, learning disabilities) For Mental Illness, the diagnosis must be made by a qualified mental health clinician Must have documentation of a behavioural, mental health and/or psychological assessment which indicates the need for intensive intervention beyond the normal capacity of the school to educate Demonstrate antisocial, extremely disruptive behaviour or profound withdrawal or other internalizing conditions in school Behaviour or mental illness serious enough to be a risk to themselves or others and/or significantly interfere with academic progress of self and others Behaviour persistent over time in most other settings Behaviour or mental illness serious enough to warrant extensive interventions beyond the school For Serious Mental Illness, the diagnosis must be made by a qualified mental health clinician (psychologist with appropriate training, psychiatrist or physician) Criteria Related Planning and Service Must develop IEP with goals that address student's behaviour or social/emotional needs and measures for student achievement of the goals Must provide support services and adaptations/modifications as indicated on the IEP No requirement for shared planning, implementation, or funding with other service providers or agencies, but does not preclude such arrangements Must develop IEP with goals that address student's behaviour or conditions of the mental illness and measures for student achievement of the goals Must provide support services and adaptations/modifications related to the behaviour or mental illness as indicated on the IEP Documentation to show that school district has already exhausted resources normally used for moderate behaviour interventions Requirement that both plan and delivery of service is coordinated with community service provider or agency (i.e. mental health clinician, Ministry of Children and Family Development, Mental Health, First Nations Social Worker).
-No enough that another agency or ministry is "involved".
+Category Students Requiring Moderate Behaviour Supports or Students with Mental Illness Students Requiring Intensive Behaviour Interventions or Students with Serious Mental Illness (Special Education Funding Supplement) Assessment Criteria Related to Student Must have documentation of a behavioural, mental health and/or psychological assessment which indicates needs related to behaviour or mental illness Demonstrate aggression, hyperactivity, delinquency, substance abuse, effects of child abuse or neglect, anxiety, stress related disorders, depression, etc. Severity of the behaviour or condition has disruptive effect on classroom learning, social relations, or personal adjustment Behaviour exists over extended time and in more than one setting Regular in-class strategies not sufficient to support behaviour needs of student; beyond common disciplinary interventions Rule out other conditions which may be contributing to the behaviour (for example, side effects of medication, learning disabilities) For Mental Illness, the diagnosis must be made by a qualified mental health clinician Must have documentation of a behavioural, mental health and/or psychological assessment which indicates the need for intensive intervention beyond the normal capacity of the school to educate Demonstrate antisocial, extremely disruptive behaviour or profound withdrawal or other internalizing conditions in school Behaviour or mental illness serious enough to be a risk to themselves or others and/or significantly interfere with academic progress of self and others Behaviour or mental illness serious enough to warrant extensive interventions beyond the school For Serious Mental Illness, the diagnosis must be made by a qualified mental health clinician (psychologist with appropriate training, psychiatrist or physician) Criteria Related Planning and Service Must develop IEP with goals that address student's behaviour or social/emotional needs and measures for student achievement of the goals Must provide support services and adaptations/modifications as indicated on the IEP No requirement for shared planning, implementation, or funding with other service providers or agencies, but does not preclude such arrangements Must develop IEP with goals that address student's behaviour or conditions of the mental illness and measures for student achievement of the goals Must provide support services and adaptations/modifications related to the behaviour or mental illness as indicated on the IEP Documentation to show that school district has already exhausted resources normally used for moderate behaviour interventions Requirement that both plan and delivery of service is coordinated with community service provider or agency (i.e. mental health clinician, Ministry of Children and Family Development, Mental Health, First Nations Social Worker) Not enough that another agency or ministry is "involved."
+Evidence of planned interagency/ service review at least twice annually with a view to reducing the intensity of service as soor as it is no longer essential